 When we travel, we like to head away to a local park, for running, walking or a little playground action.
 It's also a great way to get a local "vibe".

-We headed to St. Anne's Park.
+We chose St. Anne's Park.
 A HUGE park.

 No Hurling to be found that day, but the park was lovely, including this impressive wooden sculpture by Tommy Craggs.